Soyn/Funny-Program/README.txt

-I coded some funny python program in Python,and i share with you.
+I coded some funny python programs in Python,and i share with you.